SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 Follow these steps to integrate your webshop with SEQR:

-1. Implement the required methods
+1. Implement the required methods.
-2. Add SEQR as payment in your webshop
+2. Add SEQR as payment in your webshop.
-3. Present the receipt
+3. Present the receipt.
-4. Verify your integration
+4. Verify your integration.
 5. Go live!

 ### Implement the required methods